 - High applicant flow

-- Your company’s name and a link to your web site on the Bergen County Job Fair website
+- Your company’s name featured on the Bergen County Job Fair website

 - One 6-foot table with two chairs

-- Two breakfast tickets and two lunch tickets
+- Tea and Coffee in the morning plus two lunch tickets

 - Free WiFi access during the event